Staff

 Matt can be reached at matt@eqct.org.

-Leah Juliett is an award-winning writer, community educator, public speaker, social media strategist, campaign builder, and engagement expert with a decade of LGBTQ+ advocacy and organizing experience.
-Leah is a bestselling author, two-time TED speaker, passionate speechwriter, and lived-experience expert on the subjects of image-based, gender-based, sexual, and hate-motivated violence.
-A lifelong Connecticut resident raised in Greater Waterbury, Leah comes to Equality Connecticut with a well-established commitment to Connecticut’s queer and trans community.
-Leah has worked in Congress with Senate Democrats, consulted with global and national policy leaders, and alongside influential organizations like GLAAD, L’Oreal Paris, and Lesbians Who Tech to develop brand voices and language that generate empathy, drive power, and inspire political change.
-Leah fights for democracy with diversity and empathy-driven communications––from Congress to Connecticut and back.
+Leah Juliett is an award-winning activist, writer, community educator, public speaker, social media strategist, campaign builder, and engagement expert with a decade of LGBTQ+ advocacy and organizing experience.
+Leah is an author, two-time TED speaker, passionate speechwriter, and lived-experience expert on the subjects of technology-facilitated gender-based violence.
+Leah is the Founder of Survivor Social Media, a social media consulting firm for social impact organizations.
+Born and raised in Connecticut, Leah comes to Equality Connecticut with a well-established commitment to Connecticut’s queer and trans community.
+Leah has worked in Congress with Senate Democrats, consulted with global and national policy leaders, and has worked alongside influential LGBTQ+ organizations to develop brand voices and language that generate empathy, drive power, and inspire political change both online and offline.

 Close